-The material of your baking dish matter.
+The material of your baking dish matters.
 For best results, use a glass baking dish.
 Ceramic baking dishes can be very thick or thin so the cook time can very greatly.
 If you don’t have a glass baking dish, just check on the cinnamon roll dough piece and if it looks like they are not yet done, give them some additional bake time.

 Keep an eye on things.
 The dough can go from raw to cooked in just minutes and from perfectly golden brown to burned very quickly.
 If this is your first time making this recipe, it’s best to keep an eye on things especially towards the end of the cook time.
 If the dough starts to brown early, cover with foil to prevent overcooking.

 Changing the ingredients may affect cook time and the taste.
 Using milk instead of half and half for example, may lengthen the cook time and sadly won’t taste as good but it’s a good way to cut fat if that’s what you want to do.
 If you make adjustments to the recipe, just keep an eye on things when cooking and allow yourself some extra time in case it needs longer to bake.

 Helpful tools for making this cinnamon baked French toast:

 Want more breakfast ideas?

 Browse all my recipes (be sure to Pin the ones you like for later!)